 In Final Destination, young Alex Browning barely avoids death after having a series of horrific premonitions foretelling the deaths of him and his friends.
 Using caution and critical thinking, Alex ultimately manages to deduce death's targets and save not only himself, but some of his friends from their seemingly inescapable fate.

 Like Chief Brody, Alex doesn't actually appear in the sequel, we just learn of his death.
 New character Thomas researches the victims from the original film and discovers that Alex ultimately perished from a falling brick.
 Wow, he doesn't even get to go out with a bang.

 As if that's not bad enough, the alternate ending of the first movie also has Alex die, this time thanks to electrocution.
-Poor guy never stood a chance.
+With the vengeful ghost that is fate out to get him, the poor guy never stood a chance.

 4. Ellen Ripley